 - There are menu options to choose from, designed to accommodate different types of businesses, from those geared towards VC funding, to those focused on strategic partnerships, to bootstrapped efforts.

 See descriptions under agreements for different fields and specific information.

-Any new startups based on Cornell technologies in the applicable fields, provided that the inventors agree with the path of new venture and the team selection.
+Any new startups based on Cornell technologies in the applicable fields, provided that the inventors and CTL agree with the path of new venture and the team selection.

 Key financial terms for the Exclusive License

 Benefits from the FastTrack Startup License program include:

 - Quicker turnaround time to obtain the license to move forward with the business opportunity